 Wealth management is a specialized investment practice that involves financial planning, asset protection, tax management, and other financial services for clients with a high net worth.
-A wealth management firm handles a wide range of complex financial issues to help wealthy clients grow their money, minimize expenses and save for a secure future.
+Wealth management firms handle a wide range of complex financial issues to help wealthy clients grow their money, minimize expenses and save for a secure future.

 No two wealth management firms are exactly the same.
 There are different types of wealth managers that focus on varying aspects of finances, such as financial planners, money managers and investment planners.
-Here is a look at some characteristics of a wealth management firm and the services they offer.
+Here is a look at some characteristics of wealth management firms and the services they offer.

 A financial plan is a comprehensive overview of a person’s finances and financial goals.
 It should also include the necessary steps to achieve these goals.
 Financial plans can provide clients with deeper insight as to where they stand money-wise and if they need to make adjustments to their spending to achieve certain objectives by a specified date.